 Environmental Management System

-|External audits||Conduced by external accreditation organizations to verify that Shinogi's ISO 14001- and OHSAS 18001-certified management systems are operated in conformity with the standards|
+|External audits||Conducted by external accreditation organizations to verify that Shionogi’s ISO 14001- and OHSAS 18001-certified management systems are operated in conformity with the standards|

-|Internal audits||In-house self-inspection required under ISO 14001- and OHSAS 18001 conducted to confirm syetems suitability and status of conformity|
+|Internal audits||In-house self-inspection required under ISO 14001 and OHSAS 18001 conducted to confirm system suitability and status of conformity|

-|EHS audits||Conducted by the EHS Office, which supervises the Shionogi Group’s EHS initiativies, as directed by the management team; conducted separately from internal audits, to check whether EHS activities at Shionogi’s operating sites and Group compliance with the management systems, while pursing continuous improvement|
+|EHS audits||Conducted by the division that supervises the Shionogi Group’s EHS initiatives, as directed by the management team, separately from internal audits, to check whether EHS activities at Shionogi’s operating sites and Group companies are appropriately implemented and maintained in compliance with the management systems while pursing continuous improvement|

-|EHS audits of suppliers||Audits of Shionogi’s suppliers of raw materials and intermediates; conducted by EHS Office personnel in compliance with the PSCI Principles|
+|EHS audits of suppliers||Audits of Shionogi’s suppliers of raw materials, intermediates, products, etc. conducted in compliance with the PSCI Principles|